wpuipress/woobase-plugin-example/README.md

-# WooBase Example Plugin
+# VendBase Example Plugin

 ## Description

-This plugin serves as an example of how to extend and customize the WooBase plugin for WooCommerce.
+This plugin serves as an example of how to extend and customize the VendBase plugin for WooCommerce.
 It demonstrates various techniques for adding custom fields, modifying the product edit interface, and extending the WooCommerce REST API.

-**Note: This plugin requires the WooBase plugin v1.0.9 and up, which must be purchased and installed separately.**
+**Note: This plugin requires the VendBase plugin v1.0.9 and up, which must be purchased and installed separately.**

 ## Prerequisites

 - WordPress
 - WooCommerce
-- WooBase plugin (purchased separately)
+- VendBase plugin (purchased separately)

 ## Installation

-1. Ensure that WordPress, WooCommerce, and the WooBase plugin are installed and activated.
+1. Ensure that WordPress, WooCommerce, and the VendBase plugin are installed and activated.
 2. Download this example plugin from the GitHub repository.
 3. Upload the plugin folder to the `/wp-content/plugins/` directory of your WordPress installation.
 4. Activate the plugin through the 'Plugins' menu in WordPress.